textpattern/textpattern.github.io/tags/if-yield.md

 </txp:if_yield>
 ```

-It tests the existence and/or value of a content set with the "yield":yield tag inside of an "output_form":output-form container tag.
+It tests the existence and/or value of a content set with the [yield](yield) tag inside of an [output_form](output-form) container tag.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @value="value"@
+* `value="value"`
 The (optional) value which the yield content must match in order for the contained statements to be executed.
 If this attribute is omitted, the tag returns 'true' if the yield content is defined.
-If this attribute's value is omitted (i.e. @value=""@), the tag returns 'true' if yield content is defined, but has no value.
+If this attribute's value is omitted (i.e. `value="`), the tag returns 'true' if yield content is defined, but has no value.

 ## Examples